go-masonry/docu-web/content/fx/groups/_index.md

     ```

 2. Create an `HTTPHandlerPatternPair`.
-   This is the part where you define on what **path** this Handler will be served.
+   This is the part where you define on what **path** this handler will be served:
     ```golang
     // SelfHandlers this service information handlers
     func SelfHandlers(deps selfHandlerDeps) []partial.HTTPHandlerPatternPair {